 - Mezzanine or second position debt

-You will have to qualify as an accredited investor, so you may be asked to fill out a certification and provide necessary documentation as proof of your income and or net worth.
+You will have to qualify as an accredited investor in order to invest (although not to create an account), so you may be asked to fill out a certification and provide necessary documentation as proof of your income and or net worth when you submit your first offer.

 Browsing Investment Opportunities

 Once you sign up for the platform, you’ll be able to browse the various investment opportunities available.
-Some are existing, while others are brand new projects.
+Some are existing properties, while others are brand new development projects.

-CrowdStreet even has a page that provides marketplace performance of completed deals so you can see the results of investments from start to finish.
-Notice that many of these investments have easily exceeded the returns on the S&P 500, as well as their targeted returns.
+CrowdStreet even has a page that shares the performance of fully realized deals so you can see the results of investments from start to finish.

 Once you decide on one or more deals you want to invest in, choose a dollar amount, and submit your investment offer.
 Since CrowdStreet is a direct-to-investor marketplace, you’ll be investing directly with the project sponsor.

-You should assume that the deals listed above produced returns that are above the norm for commercial real estate investments, but it is an indication of the returns that are possible with this type of investing.
+You should not assume that the deals on the performance page produced returns that are the norm for commercial real estate investments, but it is an indication of the returns that are possible with this type of investing.

 Customer service is available by both phone and email.
 You can also contact the company using the online customer contact form.
 Customer service is available from 8:30 AM to 5:00 PM, Pacific Time, Monday through Friday.